philipbelesky/gray-matter/README.md

 # Gray Matter

 A colour scheme for [Sublime Text](http://www.sublimetext.com) that takes design cues from popular minimalist Markdown text editors.
+Supports highlighting for the Markdown, MultiMarkdown, and CriticMarkup languages.

 ## Installation & Configuration